DB

 BigQuery(BQ) is very useful for data analysis or processing.

-It is good at handling huge data.
 It returns summary result in short time.

 BQ can handle date data.